ghoststar0ps/Search/README.md

-# Search
+# Search v1.0 beta
-A lightweight search engine written in PHP.
-MySql
+A lightweight search engine written in PHP. use MySql database
+> Easy to Install
+> User Dashboard
+>typing...